MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 When a low-code plug-in is created for the first time, you'll be able to call the plug-ins as a Dataverse action inside a canvas app as described here: [Call Dataverse actions directly in Power Fx](../canvas-apps/connections/connection-common-data-service.md#call-dataverse-actions-directly-in-power-fx-experimental).
 However, for any subsequent plugins created, you'll have to remove and re-add the Power Fx environment language object.
 Then you'll be able to see all the low-code plug-ins as actions.

-## When to use Dataverse plug-ins vs flows
+## When to use Dataverse plug-ins vs Power Automate flows

 Since low-code plug-ins are real-time business logic that run on the Dataverse environment, logic is run directly on the server and is executed without additional API calls.
 Consider using plug-ins whenever you are dealing with business data in Dataverse.

 You can invoke plug-ins whether you are designing a Power App, Power Automate flow, or even an application with a different interface that uses the Dataverse web API.

-When to use Power Automate:
+When to use Power Automate flows:

 - If you need to run business logic on a schedule.
 - If you need to connect to other external data.